 - 1. Select the file that contains the features you want to use. - a.
-Tap 😂 in the map toolbar.
-The Active map screen appears, listing files linked to the job. - b.
+Tap 😂 in the map toolbar to open the Layer manager and select the Map files tab. - b.
 To add the file, tap Add and select the file.
 Tap Accept. - c.
-In the Active map screen, tap the file twice to make features in the file visible and selectable in the map.
-A check mark inside a square 🔀 indicates the features are selectable. - d.
+In the Map files tab, tap the file twice to make features in the file visible and selectable in the map.
+A check mark inside a square i indicates the features are selectable. - d.
 Tap Accept. - 2.
 In the map, select the features that will define the alignment. - 3.
-Tap and hold in the map and select Key in alignment. - 4.
-Select Store alignment and then enter a Name, Start station, and the Station interval. - 5.
+Tap and hold in the map and select Key in alignment.

+- 4. Select Store alignment and then enter a Name, Start station, and the Station interval. - 5.
 Tap Store.